-My personal work seeks to render conspicuous and intimate themes which normally elude the mind’s eye.
-My preferred subjects include aspects of contemporary warfare and activities of the modern State which are notable for their near invisibility, such as drones, electronic surveillance, nuclear testing, and Cold War ideology.
+My personal work seeks to render conspicuous certain themes which normally elude the mind’s eye.
+My preferred subjects include aspects of contemporary warfare and those activities of the modern State which are notable for their near invisibility, such as drones, electronic surveillance, nuclear testing, and Cold War ideology.

-Underpinning my work is the belief that human activity becomes increasingly absurd and dangerous when it looses empathy.
+Underpinning my work is a belief that human activity becomes increasingly absurd and dangerous when it loses empathy.
 I agree with Albert Camus when he said,

 “By definition, a government has no conscience.
 Sometimes it has a policy, but nothing more.”

-Initially a student in philosophy, Tomas discovered his interest for photography while enrolled in an overseas program in Nepal.
-Upon graduation in 1999 he was hired by the Associated Press and posted to Latin America.
+Initially a student in philosophy, Tomas developed a passion for photography while enrolled in an overseas university program in Nepal.
+Immediately after graduation in 1999, he devoted himself fully to photojournalism, starting out with the Associated Press in Latin America.
 He was the first AP photographer to cover the military prison in Guantánamo Bay, Cuba, and in 2002 he traveled to Kandahar to photograph families of the Guantánamo inmates.